 New Champion Mia with Kathy Adams in Garden City KS

 Mia’s brother GCh Ch Krystal Hi Meet Me at Midnite is the sire of our girl Ch Windswept The Midnight Fire.
 Faith came to us from our friend Angela Morgan.
 Faith was Angela’s pick puppy out of her 2016 Eden/Ricco litter, but life circumstances interfered with Angela being able to keep Faith, so she generously gave Faith to us.
 We adore Faith.
 She finished her Championship owner handled by me in 12 shows winning six BOV.
 In 2018, she produced, Ch Harmony Clarion Purple Rain.
 We have high hopes for many champions out of Faith.
-She is going to California this year (2019) to spend a little time with Katherine and hopeful have some beautiful puppies
+She is in California this year (2020) to spend a little time with Katherine and hopeful have some beautiful puppies

 Faith winning her first Best of Variety

 When Faith came to live with us, Phil asked me what I was going to do if Arcadia had a girl for me out of the litter she’d just had in California at Clarion.
 I said it wouldn’t happen.
 It was the Kennedys turn to keep an Arcadia puppy - But if it did, I’d keep her.
 Well, guess what?
 Arcadia had two beautiful girls.
 One of them is our Polly, Ch Clarion Harmony Palaunu.
 There are so many things to love about Polly in addition to her beautiful color.
 She really is the sweetest girl.
 Polly's first litter only had two pups.
 Both are much loved pets, One os also earning some titles.
 He isCh Harmony Clarion Journey Into Mystery.
 We have high hopes for future litters out of Polly.